dfki-ric-underactuated-lab/skidy/README.md

 joint_screw_coord.append(joint_screw(axis=[0,0,1], revolute=False))
 ```

-The joint screw coordinates can be defined eighter using the syntax which is used above, where `axis` is the joint axis, `vec` is a vector from the origin to the joint axis and `revolute` has to be `True` for revolute joints and `False` for prismatic joints.
+The joint screw coordinates can be defined either using the syntax which is used above, where `axis` is the joint axis, `vec` is a vector from the origin to the joint axis and `revolute` has to be `True` for revolute joints and `False` for prismatic joints.
 Note that prismatic joints don't need the parameter `vec`.
 Alternatively, you can directly use the 6D joint screw vectors instead:

 ```python